havishya10/React-Projects/Tenzies_Game/README.md

 ## File Structure

-- `src/`
-  - `components/`
+The project has the following structure:

+        React-Projects/
+    └── Tenzies_Game/
+    ├── src/
+    │ ├── components/
+    │ │ ├── App.jsx # Main application component managing game state and rendering interface.
-    - `Die.jsx` - Displays a single die with a value and handles the click event to hold or release the die.
+    │ │ ├── Die.jsx # Represents a single die with its value and hold state.
-    - `Confetti.jsx` - Displays a confetti animation using the `react-confetti` library.
+    │ │ └── Confetti.jsx # Displays confetti animation when the game is won.
-  - `App.jsx` - The main application component that manages game state and renders the game interface.
-  - `App.css` - Contains the styles for the application.
+    │ ├── App.css # Contains the styles for the main application.
+    │ ├── index.css # Contains global styles for the application.
+    │ ├── main.jsx # Entry point for the React application.
+    │ ├── index.html # HTML template for the application.
+    │ ├── package-lock.json # Lockfile for npm dependencies.
+    │ ├── package.json # Project metadata and dependencies.
+    │ └── vite.config.js # Configuration file for Vite, the build tool.
+    └── README.md # This file.

 ## Key Components